SuperTavor/Plak/README.md

 *credit to kingu, he made the logo*

-# The Syntax In A Nutshell:
+# Syntax for Plak 0.1:
 ### Headers
 In Plak-lang, a header represents a print statement that must be accompanied by choices.
 To create a header, use `-` followed by `[Your_text]`.